By working collectively and innovatively, the region can prevent the next security and humanitarian disaster.

 - Emergency healthcare investments/capita $3.22

-Despite a relatively low case rate, Ghana still provided stimulus funding to address COVID-19.
+Despite a relatively low case rate, Ghana provided stimulus funding to address COVID-19, although it was a small amount.

 - Financial stimulus as share of GDP 2.6%